-- 1.1 The Adur Local Plan was adopted in December 20171.
+- 1.1 This Housing Delivery Test Action Plan is based on the 2023 Test Result which was published in December 2024.
+This action plan covers three monitoring periods 2020/21, 2021/22 and 2022/2023. - 1.2 The Adur Local Plan was adopted in December 20171.
 It sets the framework for development across the District (outside of the South Downs National Park) including the strategy for the delivery of housing.
-In identifying a housing need of 325 dwellings per annum (through the Objectively Assessed Need process), the Inspector concluded that the Council had adequately justified this figure and its "approach is sufficiently aspirational whilst remaining realistic" taking into account the constrained nature of the area. - 1.2 In considering whether this level of growth could be satisfactorily accommodated in the Plan area, a comprehensive evidence base supported the Local Plan.
+In identifying a housing need of 325 dwellings per annum (through the Objectively Assessed Need process), the Inspector concluded that the Council had adequately justified this figure and its "approach is sufficiently aspirational whilst remaining realistic" taking into account the constrained nature of the area. - 1.3 In considering whether this level of growth could be satisfactorily accommodated in the Plan area, a comprehensive evidence base supported the Local Plan.
 A Housing Implementation Strategy (2016) set out the Council's approach to managing the delivery of housing over the Plan period and assessed the risks to that delivery and how it can be mitigated and managed.
 The Adur Strategic Housing Land Availability Assessment (SHLAA) assessed a large number of potential sites, including small sites (of less than six dwellings), areas of open space, employment land and greenfield/brownfield sites.
-It was accepted that the evidence demonstrated that this level of growth could not be delivered in a sustainable way because of the constraints that exist and that the Council had gone as far as possible to identify potential development sites. - 1.3 Given the significant constraints in Adur, particularly in terms of flood risk, the need to retain green gaps between settlements and the limited options for growth due to tightly drawn boundary and the South Downs National Park to the north, the Local Plan proposed a sustainable development strategy to deliver 3718 new homes (177dpa) over the period 2011-2032.
-This strategy relies on the delivery of two strategic greenfield sites.
-New Monks Farm and West Sompting (which together will deliver a minimum of 1080 new homes) and a broad location for development identified at Shoreham Harbour (see paragraphs 2.16 - 2.21) which would deliver a minimum of 1100 new homes (for which the detailed development proposals are addressed in a Joint Area Action Plan which was adopted by the relevant Councils in October 2019).
+It was accepted that the evidence demonstrated that this level of growth could not be delivered in a sustainable way because of the constraints that exist and that the Council had gone as far as possible to identify potential development sites. - 1.4 Given the significant constraints in Adur, particularly in terms of flood risk, the need to retain green gaps between settlements and the limited options for growth due to tightly drawn boundary and the South Downs National Park to the north, the Local Plan proposed a sustainable development strategy to deliver 3,718 new homes (177dpa) over the period 2011-2032.
+This strategy relies on the delivery of two strategic greenfield sites, New Monks Farm and West Sompting (which together will deliver a minimum of 1080 new homes) and a broad location for development identified at Shoreham Harbour (see paragraphs 2.14 2.19) which would deliver a minimum of 1,100 new homes (for which the detailed development proposals are addressed in a Joint Area Action Plan which was adopted by the relevant Councils in October 2019).
 As such, the housing trajectory accompanying the Local Plan indicated a slow increase in growth followed by a significant peak as these larger sites came on stream.
 The delivery of small and unidentified sites will also continue to make a significant contribution to the housing supply.
-The Inspector endorsed the annual delivery target in the Plan of 177dpa. - 1.4 The strategic sites and the broad location at Shoreham Harbour by their very nature were understood to have a long lead in time before delivery would commence.
-This is recognised in the housing trajectory (which can be found in the Adur Annual Monitoring Report) which predicts the delivery of these sites from 2022/23.
-Until this point, housing delivery was, as anticipated, been largely reliant on smaller SHLAA/unidentified sites; (other than a couple of larger sites which are indicated).
-This is reflected in the Housing Delivery Test results below.
+The Inspector endorsed the annual delivery target in the Plan of 177dpa.